ahsanjam/MNIST-NN/README.md

 ## Key Design Decisions and Research Backing

-1. Single Hidden Layer, 128 Neurons
+1. Single Hidden Layer, 128 Neurons: Why 128?
-o	Why 128?
 (LeCun, et al., 1998) demonstrated that a modestly sized MLP can achieve high accuracy on MNIST.
 (Glorot & Bengio, 2010) highlighted initialization issues, but with 128 neurons, the network remains both capable and manageable.
-2. Batch Normalization
-o	Why BN?
+2. Batch Normalization: Why BN?
 (Nair & Hinton, 2015): It normalizes layer inputs to help mitigate internal covariate shift, stabilizing gradients and often accelerating training.
-3. Activation Function Choices o	ReLU (Nair & Hinton, 2015): Reduces vanishing gradients and typically converges faster. o	Tanh (LeCun, et al., 1998): Historically popular, can be competitive for smaller networks, though it saturates for large absolute input values.
+3. Activation Function Choices: ReLU (Nair & Hinton, 2015): Reduces vanishing gradients and typically converges faster.
+Tanh (LeCun, et al., 1998): Historically popular, can be competitive for smaller networks, though it saturates for large absolute input values.
-4. Dropout
-o	Introduced by (Srivastava, et al., 2014) to randomly drop connections, preventing co-adaptation of neurons and fighting overfitting.
+5. Dropout: Introduced by (Srivastava, et al., 2014) to randomly drop connections, preventing co-adaptation of neurons and fighting overfitting.
-5. Softmax Output + Categorical Crossentropy
-o	Standard in multi-class classification (Goodfellow, et al., 2016) and (Bishop, 2006), turning raw logits into probabilities and comparing these to one-hot encoded labels.
+6. Softmax Output + Categorical Crossentropy: Standard in multi-class classification (Goodfellow, et al., 2016) and (Bishop, 2006), turning raw logits into probabilities and comparing these to one-hot encoded labels.
-6. Adam Optimizer
-o	(Kingma & Ba, 2015) demonstrated that Adam adaptively tunes learning rates, often outperforming plain SGD in speed and reliability.
+7. Adam Optimizer: (Kingma & Ba, 2015) demonstrated that Adam adaptively tunes learning rates, often outperforming plain SGD in speed and reliability.
-7. Early Stopping
-o	(Prechelt, 1998) provides a foundational study of halting training when validation loss plateaus, restoring the best weights to avoid overfitting.
+8. Early Stopping: (Prechelt, 1998) provides a foundational study of halting training when validation loss plateaus, restoring the best weights to avoid overfitting.

 ## Technical Performance and Model Outcomes: